elmccd/jquery-assert/readme.md

 # jquery-assert [![Build Status](https://api.travis-ci.org/elmccd/jquery-assert.svg?branch=master)](https://travis-ci.com/elmccd/jquery-assert) [![codecov](https://codecov.io/gh/elmccd/jquery-assert/branch/master/graph/badge.svg)](https://codecov.io/gh/elmccd/jquery-assert)

-> Assert number of elements returned by jQuery selector and throw an exception if it's different than expected in the Fail Fast manner.
+> Assert number of elements returned by jQuery selector and throw an exception if it's different than expected.
 >
 >With this library you can have safer selectors as the library will guarantee that they are what you expect.